ZZ-Cat/CRSFforArduino/README.md

 ## AVR based microcontrollers are not compatible

-This includes all legacy ATmega microcontrollers & the development boards that were built around them.
-Simply put, their capabilities are not there; & I will not be adding compatibility support for any of them.
+Development boards such as the Arduino UNO, Arduino Micro, Arduino Nano, Arduino Mega 2560 & any other development board that was built around the ATmega microcontrollers of yesteryear are incompatible with my library.
+Their processing capabilities simply are not there, & they are far too slow for the constraints required by the CRSF protocol.
+The AVR archtecture itself is a legacy architecture & I simply will not support it.

 ## Compatible receivers

-Generally speaking, if your transmitter & receiver combo supports ExpressLRS, it's automatically compatible.
+Generally speaking, if your transmitter & receiver combo supports ExpressLRS or TBS Crossfire, it's automatically compatible.
+Keep in mind that CRSF for Arduino is tested almost exclusively on ExpressLRS hardware.

 ## Telemetry